CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/ment3.png "run")

 1. Once the Assessment results are available it will look like below.
-    > Note: Now you can move to the next Exercise, you don't have to wait here to the Assessment complete.
+    > Note: Now you can move to the next Exercise, you don't have to wait here to the Result appear.
    ![](.././media/ment4.png "run")